Whareakeake: Present use

 Whareakeake is a relatively quiet beach owing to the difficulty of access by road.
 It is a favoured spot for swimming, sunbathing, and scenery-gazing.

-Due to its right-hand point break, Whareakeake is one of four surf breaks of national significance in Otago – the others being at Karitāne, Papatōwai, and Spit Beach at Aramoana.
+Due to its right-hand point break, Whareakeake is one of four surf breaks of national significance in Otago – the others being at Karitane, Papatowai, and Spit Beach at Aramoana.
 It is considered suitable for intermediate to expert surfers.
 When the swell is northeasterly, the beach can become crowded with surfers, as these opportunities are rare.

 Whareakeake is frequently used by naturists for nude bathing.
 New Zealand has no official nude beaches, as public nudity is legal on any beach where it is "known to occur".